Huang Yubin

 After the 1984 Los Angeles Olympics, Huang Yubin retired from gymnastics and studied at the Beijing Sports University, where he could only study for a semester since the national team needed more coaches.
 He went back to the gym and started his coaching career with the women's team.

 In his 20 years of coaching the national team, 15 of his pupils won world championships and Olympic gold medals, thus earning him the tag of the "Gold Medal Coach".
-He is known for his high standards and has helped many gymnasts win world championships, Fan Di was his first "world champion pupil", while she won the gold medal on uneven bars in the 1989 World Artistic Gymnastics Championships.
+He is known for his high standards and has helped many gymnasts win world championships.
+Fan Di was his first "world champion pupil", while she won the gold medal on uneven bars in the 1989 World Artistic Gymnastics Championships.
 Before that, many people doubted his ability as a coach.

-Having proven himself as a coach par excellence over three years in women's team, he started coaching the men's team.
+Having proven himself as a coach par excellence over three years in the women's team, he started coaching the men's team.
 At the very beginning, some of his pupils didn't accept his training methods.
 They finally understood the coach when they were on the podium.
 In the 1996 Atlanta Olympics, Li Xiaoshuang won the men's all-around gold.
 From that year, his students better grasped his style of teaching.

-He had led the men's team in the 2000 Sydney Olympics and the 2008 Beijing Olympics, where Chinese gymnasts won the men's team golds in both events.
+He led the men's team in the 2000 Sydney Olympics and the 2008 Beijing Olympics, where Chinese gymnasts won the men's team golds in both events.